About the Colorado Law

 The Colorado End of Life Options Act authorizes medical aid in dying.
-Medical aid in dying is a safe and trusted medical practice in which a terminally ill, mentally capable adult with a prognosis of six months or less to live may request from his or her doctor a prescription for medication which they can choose to self-ingest to bring about a peaceful death.
-The law went into effect early January 2017.
+Medical aid in dying is a safe and trusted medical practice in which a terminally ill, mentally capable adult with a prognosis of six months or less to live may request from their doctor or advanced practice registered nurse a prescription for medication, which they can choose to self-ingest to bring about a peaceful death.
+The law went into effect in early January 2017.
+Gov. Polis signed the expansion of the Colorado End-of-Life Option Act on June 5, 2024, and the law went into effect on August 7, 2024.

 How do I Access a Prescription?